-Many clients contemplating separation, or newly separated, ask me whether they will have to share an inheritance if they get divorced.
+Many clients contemplating separation, or newly separated, ask me about inheritance and divorce, specifically whether they will have to share a current or future inheritance if they get divorced.
 Similarly, I am often asked by older clients – the baby boomer generation – whether money they intend to leave or gift to their adult children will be safe if that child goes on to divorce their spouse.

 The answer is that it depends.

 Monies or assets inherited or gifted before or during your marriage, are not automatically excluded from the matrimonial financial “pot”.
 In other words, they are not automatically ring-fenced and may have to be shared when a couple divorce.

 Whether you will have to share your inheritance when you divorce depends on the specific circumstances of your case.

 Whilst most divorces do not end up in court, in order to advise you as to an appropriate settlement, your divorce lawyer will need to look at the approach the court would take if it were to make a decision in your case.

 “Sarah Jackson was extremely professional, proactive and thorough, whilst being friendly and approachable.
 She communicated well, kept me up to date and explained the processes throughout.
 She provided an excellent service and made everything as straightforward as possible for me.”
 SS, April 2019